chriswailes/RLTK/README.md

 ## Why Use RLTK

-Here are some reasons to use RLTK to build your lexers, parsers, and abstract syntax trees:
+Here are some reasons to use RLTK to build your lexers, parsers, and abstract syntax trees, as well as generating LLVM IR and native object files:

 * **Lexer and Parser Definitions in Ruby** - Many tools require you to write your lexer/parser definitions in their own format, which is then processed and used to generate Ruby code.
 RLTK lexers/parsers are written entirely in Ruby and use syntax you are already familiar with.